J-16 Slick

 J-26 Mike

 Mike is the first offspring of Slick (J-16).
-He was named after the late Canadian scientist Dr. Michael Bigg who was known as the "father of killer whale research".
-Mike's living siblings are, Alki (J-36), and Echo (J-42).
-His youngest sibling, Scarlet (J-50), died before reaching age four.
-He is also an uncle to Alki's first offspring who lived just two-and-a half years.
+He was named after Dr. Michael Bigg, who was known as the "father of killer whale research".
+Mike has 2 living siblings, Alki (J-36) and Echo (J-42) and he is often seen traveling and playing with them.

 Adopt